madeiramcqueen/hiketracker/README.md

 6. Materialize

 ### Currently Working On:
-- Setting up a Google Maps component to show where exactly the hike location is
+- Setting up Google Maps API to show where exactly the hike location is